smlhelp/book/src/concepts/exn.md

 time.
 As such, we have no way of telling beforehand if such errors will occur - forcing us to define some notion of a _run-time error_.

-There are numerous examples of built-in SML exceptions however, you will encounter some far more than others.
+There are numerous examples of built-in SML exceptions, however, you will encounter some far more than others.
 The following is a brief overview of what they are, when you will encounter them, and how to deal with them.